satiracode/owasp-junior-appsec/Secure Coding Principles ENG.md

 The only appropriate solution for mitigating this type of vulnerability is to validate the input and then use `Prepared Statements`.

-Validation alone **will not** save you from SQL injections, it is hard to make a universal rule, we need to guarantee **isolation** of user input from query.
+Validation alone **will not** save you from SQL injections.
+It is hard to make a universal rule, so we need to guarantee **isolation** of user input from query.
 Validation here acts as an additional yet **mandatory** layer of security to make sure that the data is syntactically and semantically correct.

 Here's an example of a proper code, with validation and using Prepared Statement.
-We will use [Netryx Armor](https://github.com/OWASP/www-project-netryx/tree/main) as the validation tool:
+We will use [OWASP Netryx Armor](https://github.com/OWASP/www-project-netryx/tree/main) as the validation tool:

 ```java
 armor.validator().input().validate("username", userInput)